jsmith0523/d2-weapons-script/README.md

 There is a adept switch for those who also want to pull adept weapons info; this may not be necessary in most cases since the stats are the same as the regular weapon.
 To do this run "./get_wpns.ps1 -adept"

 There is a debug switch for those that want to modify the code and want to output some info to the command line.
 To do this run "./get_wpns.ps1 -debug".
-Note that this might not be too helpful unless you reduce the output to only one or a few weapons.
+This might not be too helpful unless you reduce the output to only one or a few weapons.

 **IMPORT INTO SPREADSHEET**

 The CSV can be imported into any spreadsheet.
-There is also a spreadsheet available that will tell you which weapons have been sunset.
+There is also a spreadsheet available that will tell you which weapons have been sunset and serves as an example for how to use the csv.
 Run the script before following these instructions.
 Steps for importing the csv are below:

 1) Copy the spreadsheet from https://docs.google.com/spreadsheets/d/11IfAqcUUBIPySpLDAnYRWGKEC2RTtZE7oQfGtOc39iI/edit?usp=drive_link to your own drive
 2) Make sure you are on the script-import tab